 URBAN MEDIA ART ACADEMY

 The Urban Media Art Academy (which I initiated in 2017 together with Susa Pop) is a networked, global educational initiative that investigates and intermediates urban media art as an interdisciplinary domain of practice, theory and knowledge sharing.
-The academy facilitates an educational model around art that supports its conceptualization, autonomy for critical reflection and response, and influence on society today.
+The Academy facilitates an educational model around art that supports its conceptualization, autonomy for critical reflection and response, and influence on society today.
 It fertilizes learning processes in between disciplines seeking to equip participants to critically engage with urban media art as a domain of artistic and creative co-production of society.
 With the goal of interfacing existing – and developing new – knowledge systems that emerge around critical conditions of urban, networked spaces around the world, my work with the academy currently involves the development of a pedagogical and interdisciplinary, educational model, and a methodology for knowledge transfer between cities.